 Due to the classes held by trained teachers, 18 500 schoolchildren in RA and Georgia improved their knowledge on human rights, respective social issues, and civic initiatives skills likewise.

-The objective behind was to develop a culture of screening and using documentary films, and after the viewing sessions to promote subsequent topic based discussions on different levels.
-The cinematheque consisted of 28 international and local films on human rights, tolerance, migration, environment and other related issues.
+The objective behind this was to develop a culture of screening and using documentary films, and after the viewing, sessions to promote subsequent topic-based discussions on different levels.
+The cinematheque consisted of 28 international and local films on human rights, tolerance, migration, environment, and other related issues.

 In total, over 10 000 people participated in the festivals.